FomTarro/VTS-Sharp/README.md

-# VTS-Sharp v2.4.0
+# VTS-Sharp v2.5.0
 A C# client interface for creating VTube Studio Plugins with the [official VTube Studio API](https://github.com/DenchiSoft/VTubeStudio), for use in Unity, Godot, and other C# development environments!

 ## IMPORTANT!
-If you are updating your project from using a `1.x.x` version of the library to using a `2.x.x` version of the library, please read [the migration guide](#what-changed-in-200), as the project was restructured in version `2.0.0` to decouple it from the Unity Engine, allowing it to be more easily used in other C# environments!
+If you are updating your project from using a `1.x.x` version of the library to using a `2.x.x` version of the library, please read [the migration guide](#breaking-changes), as the project was restructured in version `2.0.0` to decouple it from the Unity Engine, allowing it to be more easily used in other C# environments!

 ## About
 This library is maintained by [Tom "Skeletom" Farro](https://www.skeletom.net).
 You can contact him via email at [tom@skeletom.net](mailto:tom@skeletom.net) or by leaving an issue ticket on this repo.